svnbgnk/single_cell_pipeline/README.md

 ### Output Example

-The "CGTCCATCAGTGCGCT" extracted from read read1  has 3 valid alignments to barcodes of the whitelist.
-The difference two the second best score is 7.
+The Cellbarcode "CGTCCATCAGTGCGCT" extracted from read1 has 3 valid alignments to barcodes from the whitelist.
+The difference too the second best score is 7.
 This is summarized with Best alignment (3/7).

 ```